-They will each have areas of expertise, keep up with the latest developments, and challenge and support each other.
-Also the team will have an experienced and knowledgeable Technical Director supervising their work should they encounter problems or new situations.
+Additionally, the team will have an experienced and knowledgeable Technical Director supervising their work should they encounter problems or new situations.

+Another key point to understand when deliberating the benefits of outsourcing IT is managing your IT support team.
 With only one IT staff member in-house, you cannot offer them much of a career path.
 There is no clear promotion route, and few ways for them to earn more money.
 As a result, they will move on fairly quickly and you are left to start again.

 With an IT support company, your relationship is with the company.
 The team will share knowledge of your business so that, even if your regular contact is on holiday, for example, the service you receive will be seamless.